cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 For parts lists please see our linsk on [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)

+## 3. Notation

+IN our tutorial we define the manager hostname to be `red`, while each worker has a number in it `red01`, `red02`, `red03`

+The following image shows our cluster configuration:

+TODO: add image

-## 3. Installing cloudmesh and Setup
+## 4. Installing cloudmesh and Setup

 It is best practice to create virtual environments when you do not envision needing a python package consistently.
 Let us create one for this tutorial.